Your treatment options for prostate cancer that has spread will depend on:

-Some treatments being studied in clinical trials for advanced prostate cancer include ultrasound-guided cryosurgery, proton beam radiation, mixed beam radiation, and high-intensity-focused ultrasound (HIFU).
+You may want to talk with your doctor about entering a clinical trial of new cancer treatment options.
+A treatment being studied in clinical trials for advanced prostate cancer is high-intensity-focused ultrasound (HIFU).
 For metastatic prostate cancer, treatments in clinical trials include new forms of chemotherapy and immunotherapy, including vaccines.

 Cancer: Controlling Cancer Pain.

 For more information, see the topic Cancer Pain.

 Prostate cancer that has spread to tissue around the prostate may be treated with radiation therapy, surgery, or hormone therapy.
 Sometimes two of these treatments are combined.

 Radiation therapy uses high-energy X-rays or protons to destroy the cancer.
 This treatment has improved with newer technologies, so there are fewer side effects and complications than in the past.
 Radiation therapy usually is combined with hormone therapy.

 External beam radiotherapy, or EBRT, uses high-energy rays, such as X-rays, to destroy the cancer.
 It is usually given in multiple doses over several weeks.
 Radiation destroys tissue, so it may damage the nerves along the side of the prostate that affect your ability to have an erection.
 If you already have bowel problems, external radiation may cause your symptoms to get worse.